Information Systems Major Requirements

 Prerequisite(s): permission of instructor.

-This is an honors course that provides the student with approximately two months of supervised employment with participating companies.
+This course provides the student with approximately two months of supervised employment with participating companies.
 Students are given a variety of information technology experiences.
-They are required to complete a term paper and/or to make an oral presentation to the faculty.
-Grading is on a pass/fail basis.
+They are required to complete a term paper and/or make an oral presentation to the faculty.

 MSD 104 Intro to Quantitative Methods 3 Credits